 All that potential customers need to get connected with Uber or Lyft are a smartphone and a credit or debit card.
 They need only pull up the app, enter their personal and banking information, and they become a customer.
 When a ride is needed, customers just open the TNC’s app and enter their location and destination.
 A nearby Uber or Lyft driver will accept the pickup and take the customer to that destination.

 If a driver wishes to associate with Uber or Lyft, he or she must supply the TNC with appropriate documentation through the company’s app.
-The lack of fact-to-face interviews increases the chance that a driver might be retained without a thorough background investigation.
-Accounts of physical and sexual attacks by TNC drivers on riders exist across the United States.
+The lack of face-to-face interviews increases the chance that a driver might be retained without a thorough background investigation.
+Accounts of physical and sexual attacks by rideshare drivers on riders exist across the United States.

 What comes to issue in rideshare accidents that involve personal injury is insurance coverage.
 TNC drivers are only required to be insured at California’s minimum level of $15,000 per person and $30,000 per accident through their own personal coverage.
 When a driver is logged into the TNC app and has started on the way to pick up a customer, $1 million of liability and uninsured motorist insurance coverage is triggered.
 When personal injury accidents occur, victims are often caught in the middle with two or more liability insurers pointing their fingers at each other.
 You don’t want to be put in that spot while medical bills continue to accrue and you’re still unable to go back to work.
 That’s why no matter where you’ve been injured in a rideshare crash in California, representation from an experienced and aggressive California rideshare accident lawyer from our law offices is needed.
 Whether you were a rideshare passenger, a driver or passenger of another vehicle, a motorcyclist, bicyclist or a pedestrian, our objective is to maximize any settlement or award that you might receive.
 We can probably even help you if you were the driver of a rideshare vehicle who was injured as a result of the carelessness and negligence of somebody else.

-We Focus Our Practice on Uber Accidents Throughout California
+We Focus Our Practice on Rideshare Accidents Throughout California

 California rideshare accident cases require the experience and skill of an attorney with a strong background in both motor vehicle accident law and insurance law.
 For many years, our law firm has obtained top dollar compensation for accident victims in cases that involve a wide variety of motor vehicle accidents and injuries.
 Given our experience, we sympathize with accident victims who have suddenly been thrown into the middle of insurance company disputes through no fault of their own.